doyouqa/python-sdk/docs/tutorials/firmware-update.md

 For this example, we’re going to use oneID’s two-factor authentication service. oneID’s two-factor authentication service enables you to manage all your servers and IoT devices.
-If a server or IoT device has been compromised or taken out of commission, you can easily revoke it’s signing permissions.
+If a server or IoT device has been compromised or taken out of commission, you can easily revoke its signing permissions.

 Before we begin, you will need `oneID-cli` and a [oneID developer